 5. Visiting National Parks And Monuments

-This is the best time to visit the Arizona national parks and monuments that the area is known for: Sedona, Grand Canyon, Walnut Canyon National Monument, Wupatki National Monument, Montezuma Castle National Monument, Petrified Forest, and beyond.
+This is the best time to visit the Arizona national parks and monuments that the area is known for: Sedona, Grand Canyon, Walnut Canyon National Monument, Wupatki National Monument, Montezuma Castle National Monument, and Petrified Forest.
+There are also the less-known ones like Tuzigoot, Sun Crater Volcano, Chiricahua, Navajo, Tonto, Pipe Spring, Agua Fria, Ironwood, Sonora Desert, Hohokam, Rainbow Bridge, and Flagstaff.
 You’ll be pleased with how they are dotted with springtime flowers.
 And, in addition to the full blooming of the cacti at Saguaro National Park, the same thing happens at the Organ Pipe Cactus National Monument, where creamy blossoms open during the evenings in spring.
 In fact, all cacti bloom in spring!